On matrices in finite free position

 Another additive complementary pair is the following. \begin{theorem} Let $\Sn{S} \subseteq \Cnn$ be the family of $n \times n$ scalar matrices.
 Then $\Sn{S}$ and $\Cnn$ form an additive complementary pair. \end{theorem}

 \begin{proof}

 Let $A\in\Cnn$ be an arbitrary matrix.
 Then the zero matrix is in finite free position with $A$ because $\chi_0(x)=x^n$ is the neutral element for additive finite free convolution (Example~\ref{ex:unit}).
 It follows from Proposition~\ref{pr:closedness} that any scalar matrix is in finite free position with $A$ as well.
-It follows that
+Hence

 For the converse, by Theorem~\ref{thm:addcomp_1}, since $\Cnn \supseteq \DD$ and $\Cnn \supseteq \PB$,

 By both inclusions, we conclude that